Mikrocosmo/Flight-Fare-Prediction-Deployment/README.md

 ## Overview
-This Flask web app can be used to predict Flight Fares!
+This web app is built using Flask and deployed on Heroku.<br>
+It predicts flight fare based on Airline, Duration, No of Stops, Source and Destination.

 ## Directory Structure